WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

     (block $done
       (br_if $done (ref.is_null (local.get $next_task)))
       ;; Switch to $next_task.
-      ;; The switch instruction passes a reference to the current ;; continuation as an argument to $next_task.
+      ;; The switch instruction implicitly passes a reference to the currently ;; executing continuation as an argument to $next_task.
       (switch $ct $yield (local.get $next_task))
-      ;; If we get here, some other continuation switched back to us, and we ;; receive that continuation here.
-Need to enqueue it ;; in the task list, unless it is a null referene.
-The latter happens when ;; we were resumed by `$entry` instead of being switched to directly.
+      ;; If we get here, some other continuation switch-ed directly to us, or ;; $entry resumed us.
+      ;; In the first case, we receive the continuation that switched to us here ;; and we need to enqueue it in the task list.
+      ;; In the second case, the passed continuation reference will be null.
       ...
     )
     ;; Just return if no other task in queue, making the $yield_to_next call